yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 Note that after federated authentication is enabled, only Admin users can sign in using email-based login.

-Currently, YugabyteDB Managed supports the Microsoft Entra ID<!--, PingOne,--> and Okta enterprise IdPs, exclusively using the OIDC (OpenID Connect) protocol.
+Currently, YugabyteDB Managed supports the Microsoft Entra ID, PingOne, and Okta enterprise IdPs, exclusively using the OIDC (OpenID Connect) protocol.

 ### Prerequisites